Sharp fall in industry output raises recession fears

-LONDON British industrial output fell at its fastest pace in six months in October, official data showed on Wednesday, reinforcing concerns the economy may be sliding into recession after a string of weak business surveys.
+LONDON Industrial output fell at its fastest pace in six months in October, official data showed on Wednesday, reinforcing concerns the economy may be sliding into recession after a string of weak business surveys.

-Adding to the gloomy mood, a leading economic think-tank said the economy grew by only 0.3 percent in the three months to the end of November, while Chancellor George Osborne again underlined the threat posed by the euro zone crisis.
+The Office for National Statistics said industrial output fell 0.7 percent in October, more than double the decline forecast by analysts and the biggest drop since April.

+"It's a grim start to the fourth quarter.
+It tends to bear out our view that the UK is going to double dip and will reenter recession," said Philip Shaw, economist at Investec.
+"These figures seem to suggest it could be sooner rather than later."

 The figures confirm the Bank of England's gloomy assessment of the economic outlook but are unlikely to persuade policymakers to extend their quantitative easing programme at their monthly meeting which ends on Thursday.